Gustav von Bohlen und Halbach

 Gustav Georg Friedrich Bohlen-Halbach since 1871 von Bohlen-Halbach (April 27, 1831 – November 9, 1890) was an American-born German diplomat, court master of ceremonies and minister resident for the Grand Duchy of Baden.
 His fifth son, Gustav Krupp von Bohlen und Halbach, married Bertha Krupp who served as president of the supervisory board of Krupp from 1908 to 1943.

 Early life and education

 Bohlen-Halbach was born April 27, 1831, in Philadelphia, Pennsylvania to Arnold Halbach, then Prussian consul in Philadelphia (1828–38) and his wife Johanna Karoline Mathilde (née Bohlen; 1800–1882).
-Despite being born on American soil, it's believed that Bohlen-Halbach, was not an American citizen, since his father was a diplomat.
+Despite being born on American soil, it is believed that Bohlen-Halbach, was not an American citizen, since his father was a diplomat.
 He studied Jurisprudence at Heidelberg University where in 1851 he became a member of Corps Guestphalia Heidelberg, a student association.
 He completed his degree in 1853.

 Career

 In 1858 he applied to the Grand Duchy of Baden for a position in diplomacy without salary.
 He initially served at the legation of the Grand Duchy of Baden at the Prussian court in Berlin.
 In 1861 he was transferred to Paris as secretary of the legation and given a salary.
 In 1862 he was transferred to the Delegation in The Hague.
 Bohlen-Halbach was promoted to envoy extraordinary and minister plenipotentiary in The Hague in 1866 and ennobled on August 14, 1871, adding von to his name.
 After the embassy was dissolved, he moved to Karlsruhe in 1878.
 There he became court ceremonial master in 1881.